-Step Description 1 Set up the WebLogic cluster.
-See Setting Up the WebLogic Cluster.
-2 Configure the clustered domain resources required for advanced web service features.
-You can configure automatically the clustered domain resources required using the cluster extension template script.
-Alternatively, you can configure the resources using the Oracle WebLogic Server Administration Console or WLST.
-See Configuring the Domain Resources Required for Web Service Advanced Features in a Clustered Environment.
-3 Extend the front-end SOAP router to support web services.
+Step Description 3 Extend the front-end SOAP router to support web services.
 Note: This step is required only if you are using the front-end SOAP router.
 The web services routing servlet extends the functionality of the WebLogic HTTP cluster servlet to support routing of web services in a cluster.
 See Extending the Front-end SOAP Router to Support Web Services.
 4 Enable routing of web services atomic transaction messages.
 See Enabling Routing of Web Services Atomic Transaction Messages.
 5 Enable routing of web services Make Connection messages.
 See Enabling Routing of Web Services Make Connection Messages.
 6 Configure the identity of the front-end SOAP router.
-Each WebLogic Server instance in the cluster must be configured with the address and port of the front- end SOAP router.
+Each WebLogic Server instance in the cluster must be configured with the address and port of the frontend SOAP router.
 See Configuring the Identity of the Front-end SOAP Router.

-23.4.1 Setting Up the WebLogic Cluster
+Setting Up the WebLogic Cluster

-Set up the WebLogic cluster, as described in "Setting up WebLogic Clusters" in Administering Clusters for Oracle WebLogic Server.
+Set up the WebLogic cluster, as described in Setting up WebLogic Clusters in Administering Clusters for Oracle WebLogic Server.
 Please note:

-- To configure the clustered domain, see Configuring the Domain Resources Required for Web Service Advanced Features in a Clustered Environment. - To enable SOAP-based front-end SOAP routing, configure an HTTP cluster servlet, as described in "Set Up the HttpClusterServlet" in Administering Clusters for Oracle WebLogic Server.
+- To configure the clustered domain, see Configuring the Domain Resources Required for Web Service Advanced Features in a Clustered Environment. - To enable SOAP-based front-end SOAP routing, configure an HTTP cluster servlet, as described in Set Up the HttpClusterServlet in Administering Clusters for Oracle WebLogic Server.

-23.4.2 Configuring the Domain Resources Required for Web Service Advanced Features in a Clustered Environment
+Configuring the Domain Resources Required for Web Service Advanced Features in a Clustered Environment

-When creating or extending a domain using Configuration Wizard, you can apply the WebLogic Advanced Web Services for JAX-WS Extension template (wls\webservice\jaxws.jar) to configure automatically the resources required to support the advanced web service features in a clustered environment.
+When creating or extending a domain using Configuration Wizard, you can apply the WebLogic Advanced Web Services for JAX-WS Extension template (wls_webservice_jaxws.jar) to configure automatically the resources required to support the advanced web service features in a clustered environment.
 Although use of this extension template is not required, it makes the configuration of the required resources much easier.
 Alternatively, you can configure the resources required for these advanced features using the Oracle WebLogic Server Administration Console or WLST.